-Reading the new Harvard Business Review Press publication, Nine Lies About Work, it was lie #5 that struck me.
+Reading the Harvard Business Review Press publication, Nine Lies About Work, it was lie #5 that struck me.
 Lie #5 declared that millennials do not yearn for feedback.
 My immediate reaction – that’s just not true.
-I’ve spent the last two decades relentlessly systemizing and tweaking a virtual feedback machine at a national professional services firm.
+I’ve spent the last two decades relentlessly systemizing and tweaking a feedback process at a national professional services firm.
 Up until now the business literature universally extolled the virtues of feedback and urged us to provide more of it and more often.
 I duly complied, resulting in partners spending countless hours over countless years filling in performance review forms.
 I then spent countless hours with associates presenting and discussing the amassed feedback.
 This enormous expenditure of time and effort couldn’t possibly be for naught.
 But I couldn’t stop thinking about those endless performance review meetings.
-If this is what millennials crave, why did most arrived looking like they were about to have their molars extracted?
+If this is what associates crave, why did most arrived looking like they were about to have their molars extracted?

 This doesn’t mean that we shouldn’t correct mistakes.
 It means that we should correct mistakes in real time as they occur.
 Ignoring people is worse than giving negative attention and, obviously, can lead to a flawed work product.